Skip to main content

 • Matches your desired path (e.g. /partner-directory/ or /integrations-directory/)

-• Forwards the request to your PartnerPage subdomain
+• Forwards the complete path of the request to your PartnerPage subdomain

 • Sets the required headers below

-• ✅ A route like yourdomain.com/partner-directory/* bound to the Worker
+• ✅ One or more route like yourdomain.com/partner-directory/* bound to the Worker in the Triggers tab

 • ✅ The following required headers included in the request: